 College graduates are typically just starting out in their careers and may be handling their finances alone for the first time.
 It may feel challenging to keep tabs on all your bills, like your utilities, renters insurance and car insurance, grocery bills and debt repayments, and to budget your spending accordingly.
 In most states, you’ll be required to purchase a car insurance policy in order to legally operate a vehicle.
 If this is your first time on a policy of your own, it’s important to know that a number of factors impact your car insurance rates, which could also help you know how to lower your premium.

-- Geographic location: Where you live in the country has a big impact on how much you pay for car insurance.
+- Geographic location: Where you live in the country often has a big impact on how much you pay for car insurance.
 In some areas, the cost of living, medical expenses and vehicle parts and repairs could be higher, as well as a higher likelihood of accidents — all of which affect premiums.
 According to Bankrate’s 2022 study of quoted annual auto insurance premiums, Louisiana, Florida, New York, Michigan and Nevada are the nation’s most expensive states for car insurance.
 After graduation, college students may want to consider insurance rates associated with states they may be considering moving to, if budget is a concern.

 - Credit score: You may be surprised to learn that, in most states, car insurance rates vary by insurance-based credit score.
 Generally, drivers with poor credit pay higher premiums, as they are statistically more likely to file claims.
 College graduates with student loan debt may find that they face higher premiums as a result.
 Even if you have no debt, you may not have much credit built up due to your age, which can have a negative impact on your overall insurance-based credit score.
 Building your credit history might help you find lower premiums over time.